 Students may carry book bags, backpacks, and similar items to transport books, supplies, and other belongings.
 Bags are subject to inspection, and the student is responsible for all contents.
-Objects that have no school-related purpose or that create a distruption to the learning environment may result in the object being confiscated until the end of the school day, and/or a parent/guardian being required to pick up the object.
-Repeated violations may be viewed as Insubordiantion, resulting in additional application of the Student Code of Conduct.
+Objects that have no schoolrelated purpose or that create a disruption to the learning environment may be confiscated until the end of the school day, and/or a parent/guardian may be required to